-Regarding BEHAVIORS TRADITIONALLY CONSID-ERED APPROPRIATE FOR THE OTHER SEX, we will:
+Regarding BEHAVIORS TRADITIONALLY CONSIDERED GENDER-SPECIFIC, we will:

-Acknowledge the behavior matter-of-factly.

-Discourage other children's "put-downs" of the nontraditional behavior.
+- Treat the behavior matter-of-factly. - Discourage other children's "put-downs" of the non-traditional behavior. - Explain to families that we respect each child's selfexpression.

 Regarding CLOTHING AND DRESSING, we will: